-Since there are no device files for Ocean SR spectrometers in a Mac operating system, you should not encounter any problems if you installed the spectrometer before the operating software.
+Since there are no device files for the Ocean NR Spectrometer in a Mac operating system, you should not encounter any problems if you installed the spectrometer before the operating software.

 Frequently Asked Questions

 I connected the USB cable and started OceanView but I don't see my spectrometer attached.